 Step 1: Apply for admission online using the Common Application.
 Your application for admission will also serve as your application for scholarships.

 Note to International Students: Warren Wilson College Scholarships and Aid are based upon the application for admission and the declaration of finances.
 International students never complete the FAFSA since they are not eligible for U.S. Government (Federal) aid.
 International students are required to submit a completed College Board International Student Financial Aid Application for 2020-2021.
-Please contact your admission counselor to receive a copy of this form.
+Please contact your international admission counselor to receive a copy of this form.

 Step 2: If you will begin attendance in fall 2020 or spring 2021 please use your 2018 federal tax information to complete the 20/21 FAFSA.
 After October 1, 2019, you may complete the 2020-2021 Free Application for Federal Student Aid (FAFSA) using the IRS Data Retrieval Tool to upload all 2018 tax information from the IRS into the FAFSA.
 Your financial aid awards cannot be finalized until you complete your FAFSA with accurate federal tax information either by using the IRS Data Retrieval Tool or entering the information manually.